-The Endpoint Security Agent uses encryption keys to encrypt and decrypt removable data drives.
+The Endpoint Security Agent uses encryption keys to encrypt and decrypt files.
 You can import encryption keys from a key file to:

 - Use the encryption keys from another ZENworks Management Zone.
-This allows users to decrypt removable drives that were encrypted in the other zone. - Restore a backup of the zone's encryption keys.
+This allows users to decrypt files that were encrypted in the other zone. - Restore a backup of the zone's encryption keys.